-Adobe Photoshop is the recommended software for image preparation.
-For the Web, image size is expressed in pixels, not inches.
-Web images are typically saved at 72 dpi, but dots-per-inch is relevant only for print, not the Web.
-Increasing or decreasing the dots-per-inch of a 225 x 150 pixel image will not change the file size or resolution.
+For the web, image size is expressed in pixels, not inches.
+Web images are typically saved at 72 dpi, but dots-per-inch is relevant only for print, not the web.
+Increasing or decreasing the dots-per-inch of a 225 by 150 pixel image will not change the file size or resolution.

 All rectangular photographic images should have a one-pixel black border.
 Irregularly shaped images and image art generally should not have a border.
 Do not incorporate the one-pixel border in the image.
-Both the WMU content management system and the current Dreamweaver template will automatically add the border, and there is a "no border" option in both.
+The WMU content management system will automatically add the border and there is a "no border" option.

 Images may be saved in the following file types: jpeg or jpg (preferred for photographic images); gif (commonly used for image art); png (preferred over gif for image art).
 In Photoshop, use "Save for Web and Devices," especially for larger jpeg files.

-Images for slideshows and other full-width images, referred to as "billboard" size in WMU CMS, should be 16:9 aspect ratio, which is full screen on most devices and monitors.
+Images for slideshows should be 16:9 aspect ratio, which is full screen on most devices and monitors.

-For WMU CMS, billboard images should be uploaded at the highest resolution available between 560 x 315 pixels (minimum) and 1920 x 1080 pixels (maximum).
+For WMU CMS, images should be uploaded at the highest resolution available between 640 by 480 pixels (minimum) and 3840 by 2160 pixels (maximum).
 The latter is HDTV resolution.
 The CMS will render the image at the resolution needed.

 Standard image sizes and aspect ratios